theopmw/leftfield-clothing/TESTING.md

 The final result can be seen below, only subcategories of the clothing category are available for selection from the subcategoy dropdown when the category dropdown is set to "Clothing".
 ![Django admin select box fix](media/testing_screenshots/populate_select_options_depending_on_another_select_fix.png)

-NOTES: THis feature was later removed as it was causing issues with other product URLs, issue will be fixed and feature will be added back in at a later date.
+NOTES: This feature was later removed as it was causing issues with other product URLs, issue will be fixed and feature will be added back in at a later date.

 ##  Known bugs & issues